bubbledoodle/P4-ACL-router/simple_router/README.md

 #### 3. prot_acl
 To ensure today's work completeness, we here still going to conduct protocal ACL test individually.
-However now I successfully block protocol number 6, but not number 17. werid.
+However now I successfully block protocol number 6.
+For tested UDP, according to UDP properties, send UDP frame from h2 to h1, listen on port s1. sees nothing.

 ### To wrap up
 Partially realized ACL individually and tested.
-1. prot_acl udp and others
+1. others
 2. apply tables dependency
 3. topo scale up

+## updated Dec.1/2016
+___Updating Aim:___ realizing udp parsing, table dependency.
+Try to change the topo.

+### UDP parsing:
+Till now all individual test succeed.
+We then will move on to find out why apply table all at once at control ingress does not work.